antonvw/wex/bindings/README.md

 development.

-For OSX you need to make a symbolic link '_wex.so' to '_wex.dylib' in build/bindings, or in the installed python directory.
+For OSX you need to make a symbolic link '_wex.so' to '_wex.dylib' in swig/bindings, or in the installed python directory.

-As an exampe of using the bindings: install wex, run python and do:
+As an example of using the bindings: install wex, run python and do:

 ```python
 >>> import wex